VIS4ROB-lab/pose_graph_backend/README.md

 $ roslaunch pose_graph_backend pose_graph_node_euroc.launch
 $ roslaunch voxblox_ros euroc_dataset.launch
 ```
-Wait for the message `[PGB] Sucessfully read the parameters and the vocabulary` to be printed in the terminal.
+Wait for the messages `[PGB] Sucessfully read the parameters and the vocabulary` and `[PGB] Set callbacks` to be printed in the terminal.
 This indicates that the pose-graph is ready.

 Navigate to the folder `pose_graph_backend/data` and play each bag file in separate terminals:
 ```